actigraph/GT3X-File-Format/README.md

    </tr>
 </table>

+### Extra Bytes w/ 0's between valid records ###
+There's a rare occurrence where extra bytes with 0's can appear between valid recrods.
+If such bytes occur, this does not mean that the data is corrupted.
+These bytes can be ignored (or skipped over).

 ### Checksum Calculation ###
 A 1-byte checksum immediately follows the record payload.
 It is a 1's complement, exclusive-or (XOR) of the log header and payload with an initial value of zero.